marrlab/DomainLab/paper.md

 ## Description
 ### General Design
 To address software design issues of existing code bases like DomainBed (Gulrajani and Lopez-Paz 2020) and Dassl (Zhou et al. 2021), and to maximally decouple factors that might affect the performance of domain generalization algorithms, we designed DomainLab with the following features:
-First, the package offers the user a standalone application to specify the data, data split protocol , pre-processing, neural network backbone, and model loss function, which will not modify the code base of DomainLab.
+First, the package offers the user a standalone application to specify the data, data split protocol, pre-processing, neural network backbone, and model loss function, which will not modify the code base of DomainLab.
 That is, it connects a user’s data to algorithms.
 Domain generalization algorithms were implemented with a transparent underlying neural network architecture.
 The concrete neural network architecture can thus be replaced by plugging in an  architecture implemented in a python file or by specifying a string of some existing neural network like AlexNet, via command line arguments.
 Selection of algorithms, neural network components, as well as other components like training procedure are done via the chain-of-responsibility method.
 Other design patterns like observer pattern, visitor pattern, etc. are also used to improve the decoupling of different factors contributing to the performance of an algorithm (see also Section Components below).
 (Gamma book see below)
 Instead of modifying code across several python files, the package is closed to modification and open to extension.
 To simply test an algorithm’s performance on `a user’s data, there is no need to change any code inside this repository, the user only needs to extend this repository to fit their requirement by providing custom python files.